ipavlic/apex-fp/README.md

 * `greaterThan` (alias `gt`)
 * `greaterThanOrEquals` (alias`geq`)

 The queries are dynamic and therefore cannot be type-checked at compile-time.
 Field tokens only verify the existence of appropriate fields (but not their types) at compile-time.
 Fields chosen for filtering must be available on the list which is filtered, otherwise a `System.SObjectException: SObject row was retrieved via SOQL without querying the requested field` exception will be thrown.

-#### Object matching filter
+##### Object matching filter

+If we don't require inequality comparisons, and we're just looking for equality filtering, there is an additional filter which allows us to define a "prototype" object and find all objects that match it.

+For example, to find all accounts which have `AnnualRevenue` of 50,000,000, we can use a single account with `AnnualRevenue` set to 50,000,000 and use it match other accounts.
+This account serves as a "prototype" object to match against.

+    Account fiftyMillionAccount = new Account(AnnualRevenue = 50000000);
+    List<Account> fiftyMillions = Filter.match(fiftyMillionAccount).apply(accounts);

+If we're looking for accounts that have `AnnualRevenue` of 50,000,000 **and** are named 'Test', we can use a "prototype" that has such properties:

+    Account prototype = new Account(
+        Name = 'Test',
+        AnnualRevenue = 50000000,
+        Description = 'Test description'
+    );
+    List<Account> matchingAccounts = Filter.match(prototype).apply(accounts);

+Using the object matching filter can easier to read when there are multiple equality criteria then an equivalent field matching filter:

+    List<Account> matchingAccounts = Filter.field(Account.Name).equals('Test').also(Account.AnnualRevenue).equals('50000000').also(Account.Description).equals('Test description').apply(accounts);

-An object matching filter matches the objects in a list with the given *prototype* object instance.
-It's a strict equality filter — if all of the fields of the prototype object match the fields on the list object, the list object is matched.
+An object matching is a strict equality filter — if all of the fields of the prototype object match the fields on the list object, the list object is matched.

 The matching check is performed only on those fields that are set on the prototype object.
 Other fields are ignored.
 Fields that are present on the *prototype* object must also be available on the list which is filtered, otherwise a `System.SObjectException: SObject row was retrieved via SOQL without querying the requested field` exception will be thrown.